dmckinnon/stitch/README.md

 You can try to tune Lowe's ratio, which is NN_RATIO, defined in Features.h.
 Changing this determines how "strong matches" are made.

 ## Finding the best transform
 Now that we know which left-image features correspond to which right-image features, we have to find a mathematical operation that accurately transforms each right point into the correct left-image point.
 The operation we want is a 3D transform called a [Homography](https://en.wikipedia.org/wiki/Homography_(computer_vision)).
+Unfortunately, the wikipedia page for homographies is ... lacking ... although those more mathematically inclined can try the [mathematical definition](https://en.wikipedia.org/wiki/Homography).
+OpenCV [tries](https://docs.opencv.org/3.4.1/d9/dab/tutorial_homography.html) but in classic OpenCV style still manages to be rather vague and unclear unless you're already an expert.
+You can try [Youtube](https://www.youtube.com/watch?v=MlaIWymLCD8).
+Perhaps the best place is Multiple View Geometry In Computer Vision, by Hartley and Zisserman.
+A textbook, yes, but an excellent one.

+Failing all that, I'm going to give a simple explanation here.
+I'm drawing from [this article](http://www.corrmap.com/features/homography_transformation.php), which is the simplest, best visualised, clearest explanation I've managed to find.
+Visualise your two images as two planes in space - think of the images sitting as giant rectangles overlaid in the air where you took the photos.
+A homography transforms points in planes to points in planes.
+Let's call these planes *P* and *P*'.
+We're going to normalise all our 3D points - that is, divide by the third coordinate to make it 1.
+This makes the mathematics simpler, and has some geometric connotations as well.
+So, for a homography H, and points **x**' in *P*' and **x** in *P*,

+(*x*', *y*', 1) = H * (*x*, *y*, 1).

+So H is a 3x3 matrix.
+After we do this computation, we tend to normalise **x**' again, resulting in the fractional coordinates seen [here](http://www.corrmap.com/features/homography_transformation.php).
+Each of the parameters of H has a particular function:

+     ( scale the x coordinate      skew the x coordinate      translate x coordinate  )

+H =  ( skew the y coordinate       scale the y coordinate     translate y coordinate  )

+     ( x total scale               y total scale                        1             )

 how it works, different parameters